katarzynamichalskaa/katarzynamichalskaa/README.md

 ### Unity Developer/Python Bot Developer

-- 🔭 I’m currently working on my game "Battleships" in Unity.
+- 🔭 I’m currently working on my mobile game which will be available on Google Play.
 - 🌱 I’m currently learning how machine learning works.

 ### Contact me: